 In March and April, crappie concentrate in areas like the 16-plus acres of standing timber found throughout the reservoir.
 Crappie will gradually move to shallower water as temperatures reach 60 degrees (F).
 Crappie fishing generally peaks sometime in April, depending on water temperatures.
 Furthermore, some large numbers of fish also are caught during the fall season.

-WRD typically stocks the lake with channel catfish when hatcheries have productive seasons and surplus fish are available.
+WRD has routinely stocked the lake with channel catfish when hatcheries have productive seasons and additional fish are available.
 Channel catfish should average 2-3 pounds, however, these fish can reach larger sizes.

 Catfish readily take nightcrawers, cut bait, chicken livers or prepared catfish bait (blood bait).
 Fish with a bobber or straight-line to the bottom.
 Anglers fishing from the piers at Black Shoals Park and along the shoreline have caught some large catfish over the years.